Toledo (Castilla-La Mancha), Spain April 2025 (Tour 11)

 Priego (Castile La Mancha), Spain September 2024 (Tour 10)

 A local I talked to in Canamares recommended we visit the two small towns of Priego and Beteta.
-They were in opposite directions from Canamares but not too far apart and we decided to visit both, starting with Priego.
+They are in opposite directions from Canamares but not too far apart and we decided to visit both, starting with Priego.

-We had already passed by Priego on our way to Canamares.
+We had already passed Priego on our way to Canamares.
 It lies about 5 miles west of Canamares on the CM2023 road and is considered the gateway to the Serrania de Cuenca National Park (home to, amongst others, the Iberian Wolf and the Brown Bear).
 Priego also forms part of the ‘ruta del mimbre’ (see the Canamares blog).

 First things first, between Canamares and Priego the CM2023 follows the Rio Escabes where it has formed a deep rugged gorge of vertical limestone walls and exceptionally spectacular rock formations that are so typical of the Serrania de Cuenca landscape.
 At one of the deeper parts of the gorge there is a small layby which is the primary access point to the Ferrata de Priego (or the Via Ferrata Hoces de Priego complex to use it’s full name).
 This complex comprises three exciting ferratas graded between K1 (easy starter grade) and K4 (very difficult).
 I simply had to pull into a layby and investigate.